-- A student who does not meet the minimum standard of 18 competencies mastered per term will be notified of his or her status via email.
-This notification will come with instructions to contact his or her CfA coach. - The student is either placed on Warning or Suspension from Title IV aid. - A student who has been suspended from Title IV eligibility has a right to appeal this decision. - If the student's appeal is approved the student will be placed on SAP Probation.
+- A student who does not meet the minimum standard of 18 competencies mastered per term will be notified of his or her status via the student's College for America email address.
+This notification will come with instructions to contact his or her CFA coach. - The student is either placed on Warning or Suspension from Title IV aid. - A student who has been suspended from Title IV eligibility has a right to appeal this decision. - If the student's appeal is approved the student will be placed on SAP Probation.
 During this time, the student can receive Federal Title IV aid.
 The student's progress will be reviewed at the end of the next payment period.